 Some volunteers also choose to get more heavily involved in local activity such as publicity and education, as well as running a service, which can increase the time required.

 For all roles, you should think about the fact that it can be emotionally demanding work and factor in the need for your own time and space.

 There isn’t a group near me – can I start one?

 If you are interested in opening a new group, you will need to form a team of three and all Volunteers must have been bereaved by suicide for 2 years or more.
 We can offer you advice about attracting new volunteers, setting up and publicising new groups.
 If you don’t feel that this is for you, then consider supporting our support line or email services or you could support us through publicity and fundraising.

 Do I have to be a trained counsellor?

-Our services are about self help – we bring people together who have been bereaved by suicide so that they can share their experiences and learning.
-We do signpost people to counselling organisations if they would like to explore this option.
+No - our services are about self help – we bring people together who have been bereaved by suicide so that they can share their experiences and learning.
 Some of our volunteers are also trained counsellors however we do not require them to use this skill in delivering our services.